 Cresswell Park, Blackheath Village, London SE3

-A typical late Gothic Revival church of 1890-1891 by A. E. Purdie.
+A late Gothic Revival church, of 1890-1891 by A. E. Purdie.
 It replaced an orphanage chapel which had moved to the site in 1870 and which led to the establishment of the Blackheath mission in 1873.
 The church is notable for its complete set of fine stained glass windows by John Hardman & Co.
-The church makes a positive contribution to the Blackheath Park conservation area.
+The church makes a positive contribution to the Blackheath Park Conservation Area.

 Before his conversion, the Very Rev. Canon Dr William Gowan Todd (1820–1877) had been an Anglican clergyman in Dublin.
 Following his ordination as a Catholic priest he was appointed to the mission at Chislehurst, where he founded the St Mary’s Orphanage for Boys in the 1850s.
 This was intended for middle class boys, as he found that there were already plenty of institutions looking after poorer children.
 In 1860, he moved the orphanage to larger premises, 70 Croom’s Hill in Greenwich, near the new church of Our Ladye Star of the Sea.

 In 1870 there was reportedly a quarrel between Fr Todd and Canon North, the priest at Greenwich, who required the orphanage building for a convent.
 Fr Todd moved with the orphanage to Park House in Blackheath, a large house on the Cator Estate.
 It had been built in 1787 by East India Company captain Thomas Larkin, using materials salvaged from the burnt-down Wricklemarsh House, built in c.1725 by John James for Sir Gregory Page.
 (Cresswell Park is named after Francis Cresswell who took over Larkin’s lease of Park House in 1806.)